gcallah/BookReviews/atherton.md

 example, when she uses ideas from *The New Theory of Vision* to explain an otherwise puzzling passage in *Three Dialogues* (p.
 120).

+[MORE]

-Some commentators have suggested that Berkeley wrote the Three Dialogues because he recognized that his arguments in the Principles were inadequate.
+Some commentators have suggested that Berkeley wrote the *Three Dialogues* because he recognized that his arguments in the *Principles* were inadequate.
 Atherton convincingly argues otherwise:

-“By the time Berkeley wrote Three Dialogues, he may have thought that he had overestimated the sophistication of his readers.
-But both his target and his strategy in PHK 1-8 and in the First Dialogue is the same… I see no reason to conclude that he regarded his earlier position as in error or in need of correction” (p.
+"By the time Berkeley wrote *Three Dialogues*, he may have thought that he had overestimated the sophistication of his readers.
+But both his target and his strategy in PHK 1-8 and in the First Dialogue is the same...
+I see no reason to conclude that he regarded his earlier position as in error or in need of correction" (p.
 145).

 ## Three dialogues: 2nd D.

+[MORE]

 ## Three dialogues: 3rd D.